 What I do

-I'm Lynne.
-My interests include creating free software, playing story-driven games, photography, and writing.
+My interests include creating and improving free software, learning all I can about computer science, playing story-driven games, photography, and writing.

 I got into computers from a young age, and would spend more time playing around with the control panel on my parent's Windows 2000 machine than actually playing games on it.
 I played a lot of LittleBigPlanet, trying to make complex contraptions and logic machines to accomplish tasks within the game.